-Based on Lemma 1 and Proposition 1, it is shown straightforwardly that jointwelfare maximizing financial policy coordination cannot be sustained when both policy makers take short-sighted approaches with a relatively low concern for policy continuity in Corollary 1.
+Based on Lemma 1 and Proposition 1, it is shown straightforwardly that joint-welfare maximizing financial policy coordination cannot be sustained when both policy makers take short-sighted approaches in Corollary 1.

 Corollary 1.
 International policy coordination for the cooperative regulatory policy might not be sustained when c>T and both policy makers take short-sighted approaches.